 Later both Faraday’s law and Lenz’s law helped describe in more detail how this current was induced, and with what magnitude and direction.
 The phenomenon being described is called electromagnetic induction.

-Another phenomena demonstrating the interaction between electricity and magnetism occurs with the Lorentz force.
+Another phenomenon demonstrating the interaction between electricity and magnetism occurs with the Lorentz force.
 If current is passed through a wire in the presence of an external magnetic field, that wire will feel a force due to the field and be pushed in one direction.
 The direction of this push depended on the direction of the field and the direction of charge flow.

 James Clerk Maxwell summarized all of the observations about the interactions between electric and magnetic forces in his famous Maxwell’s equations.